bennychen/rudp/README.md

 ## About

-This is a go transplant of a RUDP implementation, originally written in C by the lengendary developer cloudwu from China.
+This is a go/csharp/typescript transplant of a RUDP implementation, originally written in C by the lengendary developer cloudwu from China.

 The original algorithm explaination is at [cloudwu's blog](http://blog.codingnow.com/2016/03/reliable_udp.html) (In Chinese) and [here](https://github.com/cloudwu/rudp) is the source c code repo.